 3. Pens, notebooks, glue, scissors – you know the drill.

-Carry out the standard stationary check.
-Get your child involved.
+Carry out the standard stationary check and consider getting your child involved this year.
 Get them to manage the stationary list when you go shopping to top up supplies.
 You promote independence, organisation and responsibility by making them manage this themselves, so get creative with how you’ll attack it this year.

-4. Read books with your child, or if they are older, suggest books for them to read over the holidays
+4. Read with your child, or if they are older, suggest books for them to read before they return to school

 5. Test your child’s hearing

-Download the Sound Scouts app to test your child’s hearing from home in 8 minutes.
-It’s fun - and free if you live in Australia thanks to funding by the Department of Health to ensure all students have their hearing checked.
+Download the Sound Scouts app and test your child’s hearing from home in 8 minutes.
+It’s fun and FREE if you live in Australia, thanks to the initiative by the Department of Health to ensure all students have their hearing checked.